Story of the collapse

 The inadequate communication of the complex design and construction method using the Form A sign-off contributed to the failure in the following ways:

-• There was a lack of understanding of the complexity of the design and the tunnel arches’ dependence on the sequence of backfilling.
+• There was a lack of understanding of the complexity of the design and the dependence between the sequence of backfilling and the structural integrity and performance of the precast arches.

 • There was a lack of understanding of the project’s complex nature overall.
 It involved a wide range of stakeholders, disciplines and working practices in both highly regulated sectors and unregulated ones.

-• The fact that numerous qualified specialists working for different stakeholders signed Form A indicated that the design had no unusual features.
-People stopped thinking that it might contain some complexity or that any misjudgement might have occurred.
-This widespread complacency enabled errors and inconsistencies based on Form A to be carried forward.
+• Numerous qualified specialists working for different stakeholders signed Form A to indicate that the design had no unusual features.
+This introduced a significant risk that the team did not appreciate that it was designing and building a complex and sensitive structure.
+This complacency enabled errors and inconsistencies based on Form A to be carried forward.

 Lessons on complexity

 TRAINING 3.
-Ensure that people can spot and tackle knowledge gaps and overlaps that create or heighten risks on a complex project.
+Ensure that people can spot knowledge gaps that create or increase risks on a complex project – and that they can highlight these at the right level in their organisations.

 PROCUREMENT.
-The responsible person must assess the design’s complexity and suitability with respect to the procurement strategy and the skills of the delivery team.
-Collaborative Reporting for Safer Structures (CROSS) recommends that the alignment of the procurement strategy and contracts be checked against the complexity of the project and the competence of those involved.
+The responsible person must assess the design’s complexity and suitability with respect to the procurement strategy.
+The procurement strategy and contracts have to be selected with full recognition of the complexity of the project to secure a suitably skilled delivery team, with a commercial environment that enables it to make the right decisions.

-PRACTICE/PROCESS 1.
-Understand that changes to any design (especially a proprietary system) that is sensitive to its method of construction will not be straightforward.
+PRACTICE/PROCESS 2.
+Understand that changes to any design that’s sensitive to its method of construction won’t be straightforward and will need to follow a robust checking process.

 CULTURE 2.
 Be aware that, even though several qualified people have signed something off, errors could still have crept through.